acays/CSE-MonitoringSystem/README.md

 prereqs: python3, windows os

-Please run on a windows os
+Please run on a windows os using the command prompt

 Stage 1